-Sheffield City Region is therefore building upon these existing partnerships and growing its trade and investment links with the country.
+As a city region we are building upon our existing partnerships with China and are growing our trade and investment links with the country.

-In October 2018 Dan Jarvis, Mayor of the Sheffield City Region led a delegation to Dalian, east China which you can read about here.
+Prior to this, in October 2018, Dan Jarvis, Mayor of the South Yorkshire Mayoral Combined Authority led a delegation to Dalian, east China which you can read about here.
 And in 2017 Sheffield hosted the Horasis China Meeting, attended by 300 international delegates.
 The investment pitchbook we used for this can be viewed and downloaded here.

-The Sheffield City Region (SCR) and China may be 5,000 miles apart but through business and civic partnerships, and our two world-leading universities which are attracting ever-increasing numbers of Chinese students, we are now closer than ever before.
+South Yorkshire and China may be 5,000 miles apart but through business and civic partnerships and our two world-leading universities, which are attracting ever-increasing numbers of Chinese students, we are now closer than ever before.